 Burnt.
 And I found the body.
 Chill fingers groped their way down Fleur’s spine.
 Rita Skeeter will have a field day with this.
 Part veela witch seduces and murders British wizard.
 At least it’s been here too long to be Mr Crouch.

 ‘Fleur!’
 Maman’s voice cut through the trees.
 ‘What’s going on?
 Gabrielle was rambling about skeletons.’

 Madame Maxime stomped into the small clearing and gasped.
 ‘Expecto Patronum,’ she whispered.
-A huge, silver swan bust from the tip of her wand.
-‘Go to Dumbledore, tell him we have discovered a body on the school grounds, but we don’t know who it is.’
+A huge, silver swan burst from the tip of her wand.
+‘Go to Dumbledore, tell him we have discovered a body in the forest, but we don’t know who it is.’

-The swan of silver mist shimmered, then soared off towards the castle.
+The swan of silver mist shimmered and soared off towards the castle.

 ‘How did you find this?’
 Madame Maxime asked.